loosolab/UROPA/docs/uropa-example.md

 The best annotation in this case would be the gene *ATAD3C*.

-But, more specific annotation can be useful for some peaks.
-For example, if some genomic regions are known to be enriched in transcriptionally active promotors.
+But, more specific annotation can be useful for some peaks like this one, in order to obtain a unique and precise annotation.
+For example, if some genomic regions are known to be enriched in transcriptionally active promoters, we would be interested to know on which features these regions are found upstream.
+Also,‘downstream’ direction could be useful for the targeted identification of miRNAs or 3’UTR-binding proteins.
-It is then possible in UROPA config file to add the parameter 'direction': 'upstream' to the query.
+It is then possible in UROPA via the config file to add the parameter 'direction': 'upstream' to the query.
 ```

 "queries": [{"feature": "gene", "attribute":"gene_name", "distance":1000, "direction":"upstream"}]